colgatto/vsColgattium/CONTRIBUTING.md

-# Contributing to VS Code
+# Contributing to VS Colgattium

-Welcome, and thank you for your interest in contributing to VS Code!
+Welcome, and thank you for your interest in contributing to VS Colgattium!

 There are many ways in which you can contribute, beyond writing code.
 The goal of this document is to provide a high-level overview of how you can get involved.